crazyscot/qcp/README.md

 Alternative license terms can be made available on request on a commercial basis (see below).

+### 📋 SBOM

+qcp draws on the Rust ecosystem.
+The various components used within the application are available under their own licenses.

+To help you understand the legals and provide data for analysis tools, we automatically generate a license report and Software Bill of Materials at build time.
+These are included in the build bundles as `licenses.html` (HTML report) and `qcp.cdx.xml` (CycloneDX BOM schema).

 ### 🧑‍🏭 Bugs, Features & Contributions

 Bug reports and feature requests are welcome, please use the [issue] tracker.